 There are many ways to emulate the Game Boy Advance these days, whether it’s on modded games consoles or modern solutions such as the Raspberry Pi.
-Sometimes though, it can be a minefield to know which is the best emulator to use, so we have put together a concise list of the best Game Boy Advance emulators to help get you playing Game Boy Advance games.
+Sometimes though, it can be a minefield to know which is the best emulator to use, so we have put together a concise list of the best Game Boy Advance emulators to help get you playing the best Game Boy Advance games.

 Looking for the best way to play GBA games on PC?
 Then look no further!